Codeception/Codeception/docs/10-WebServices.md

 ## SOAP

 SOAP web services are usually more complex.
 You will need PHP [configured with SOAP support](http://php.net/manual/en/soap.installation.php).
 Good knowledge of XML is required too. `SOAP` module uses specially formatted POST request to connect to WSDL web services.
 Codeception uses `PhpBrowser` or one of framework modules to perform interactions.
-If you choose using a framework module, SOAP will automatically connect to the underliying framework.
+If you choose using a framework module, SOAP will automatically connect to the underlying framework.
 That may improve the speed of a test execution and will provide you with more detailed stack traces.

 Let's configure `SOAP` module to be used with `PhpBrowser`: